aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/document/fontSettings/_index.md

 ### Remarks

 This property allows to specify font settings per document.
-If set to ``None``, default static font settings [FontSettings.defaultInstance](../../../aspose.words.fonts/fontsettings/defaultInstance/) will be used.
+If set to ``null``, default static font settings [FontSettings.defaultInstance](../../../aspose.words.fonts/fontsettings/defaultInstance/) will be used.

-The default value is ``None``.
+The default value is ``null``.